KareenGh/Computer-Graphics/Assignment2Report/Assignment2Report_part1.md

 ## 4. Implement the z-buffer algorithm.
 Create a buffer the same size as the color buffer but with one floating point value per pixel.
 Update the z-buffer in the DrawTriangle function.
 The issue mentioned above should not occur anymore.
 The z-buffer can be visualized as a grey scale image (as in the lecture).
 Show side-by-side pictures of the color buffer and z-buffer, for several models or viewpoints.

 ### Z-Buffer Algorithm:
 To implement the Z-buffer algorithm we added an array (buffer) storing the depth (Z coordinate) of each pixel and using it to decide which pixel should be drawn at each screen coordinate.
+And then we implemented the z-buffer algorithm we saw in the lecture.

 first We added a SetMaxZBuffer function to set all values in the buffer to a maximum value.
 Next, in the ZBuffer function: